szibis/diamond-influxdb/README.md

 * ```host``` - Tag is autodiscovered from Diamond internal from ```hostname_method```
 * ```tags``` - Static tags are appended to other tags.
 Format: json with key:value
+* ```reconnect``` default no reconnect but if set reconnect then after defined number of send it will reconnect connection.
+This will fix AWS ELB no reconnect because we never hit idle and it is pinned to single instance all the time.
 * ```dimensions``` - This feature will help map columns key's to values exposed in Diamond flat metrics.
 Any other collector that have only measurment and field will be discovered automatic.
 Results will be added as key:value to other tags.
 Format: json - collectors names with mapping list inside

 If you like to remove column mapping (effective tag remove) from particular dimension mapping just use ```__remove__``` in mapping list on this column and will not be added as tag.